djaus2/RFCOMM_OBEX/README.md

 Note includes corrections to code.

 # Usage
 - Build the app and run on two Windows 10 desktop targets.
-(To be tested on IoT Core).
+(To be tested on IoT Core ..
+Doesn't work there .. suggestions welcome thx).
 - **FIRST** Press Recv on one target and choose file to Save As (This is a dummy, see Notes).
 - Press Send on the other instance of the app and choose a text file to send.